 There is hardly any other city that offers such a variety of historically and architecturally diverse churches as Vienna.
 One of the most famous buildings is St. Stephen's Cathedral in the city center, one of Vienna's best-known sights.
-In this blog entry, we will show you the five most beautiful churches you must see during your stay in Vienna.
+In this blog entry, we will show you the ten most beautiful churches you must see during your stay in Vienna.

 The last large work of the baroque architect Johann Bernhard Fischer von Erlach is located in the 4th district: Karlskirche, or St. Charles’ Church.
 This impressive sacred building is characterized by the mighty green dome.
 At the beginning of the 1990s, Karlsplatz was mainly known for its drug scene.
 Today, Karlsplatz is a beautiful square with a park which invites you to relax and is very popular with locals and tourists alike.